 An incredible legacy born out of terrible tragedy

 Leopold Muller arrived in Britain from Czechoslovakia in 1938 after his wife and two daughters died in the Holocaust.
 He developed a hugely successful restaurant and hotel business, amassing great personal wealth.
 When he died in 1988, he left his fortune to UK charities, selected by his Trustees at their discretion.
-Funding was distributed to around 300 charities, including those devoted to medical research and clinical treatment, and projects for youth, the aged and education, including museums and national heritage.
+Funding was distributed to around 300 charities, including those devoted to medical research and clinical treatment, and projects for youth, the aged and education.

 The funds left to us were used to set up an endowment for the purpose of funding the operating costs of the new Functional Imaging Laboratory at UCL Institute of Neurology.
 This new lab brought together an interdisciplinary group of neuroscientists to exploit rapidly evolving brain imaging technology to answer key biological questions about cognition.
 The laboratory was renamed the Leopold Muller Functional Imaging Laboratory, in recognition of this tremendous gift.

 Magnetic resonance imaging (MRI) is an invaluable scientific and clinical tool, which enables the study of the living human brain.
 Advances in MRI techniques over recent decades have transformed research and clinical practice – improving our understanding and diagnosis of neurological and psychiatric disorders.

 The Wellcome Centre for Human Neuroimaging (WCHN), which houses the Leopold Muller Functional Imaging Lab at UCL, brings together clinicians and scientists who study the neural basis of human mental functions.
 Their aim is to understand how a wide range of sensory, motor and cognitive functions arise from brain activity, how such processes break down in neurological and psychiatric disease, and how this break down can be treated.